NHERI-SimCenter/BRAILS/brails/modules/Foundation_Classification/README.rst

 Installation
 ---------------------------
 The following commands clone the BRAILS repository and enter the foundation classification module.
 Requirements are installed using pip and weights of all used models are downloaded.
-This will download approximately 300 mb in required model weight files.
 The final command adds the current folder to the PYTHONPATH environment variable which is necessary to train.

 ::

     git clone https://github.com/NHERI-SimCenter/BRAILS.git BRAILS
     cd BRAILS/brails/modules/Foundation_Classification
     python3 -m pip install -r requirements.txt
-    chmod u+x get_model_weights.sh
-    ./get_model_weights.sh
     export PYTHONPATH=$PYTHONPATH:`pwd`

 How to use